Back to blog

 Every real estate closing on an HOA property requires a specific set of documents.
 Miss one, and you're looking at a delay.
 Miss two, and you might be rescheduling the closing entirely.

 The frustrating part?
 There's no universal list.
-The documents you need vary by state, by property type (condo vs. single-family HOA vs. townhome), and by lender requirements.
+What you need depends on the state, the property type (condo vs. single-family HOA vs. townhome), and whatever your lender decides to ask for this week.
 But there's a core set that applies to nearly every HOA transaction.

 Here are the seven you need, in order of urgency.